streaming-video-technology-alliance/common-media-library/lib/src/cmaf/README.md

 ## Usage

-Here's a sample demonstration illustrating how to utilize the features of the CMAF HAM module in TypeScript:
+Here's a simple demonstration illustrating how to use the features of the CMAF HAM module in TypeScript:

 ```typescript